src-d/hercules/README.md

 #### People

 ```
-hercules --burndown --burndown-people [-people-dict=/path/to/identities]
+hercules --burndown --burndown-people [--people-dict=/path/to/identities]
 python3 labours.py -m burndown-person
 ```

 Burndown statistics for the repository's contributors.
-If `-people-dict` is not specified, the identities are discovered by the following algorithm:
+If `--people-dict` is not specified, the identities are discovered by the following algorithm:

 0. We start from the root commit towards the HEAD.
 Emails and names are converted to lower case.